dolthub/docs/content/products/dolthub/api/database.md

 ## List operations

 DoltHub provides support for asynchronous operations, including merging, SQL writing, and file importing.
-Using the list operations API enables users to monitor the status of their executed operations.
-For troubleshooting, users can inspect the `error` field within the operation object.
+Using the list operations API enables you to monitor the status of the executed operations.
+For troubleshooting, you can inspect the `error` field within the operation object.
 And, the `metadata` field offers details of the operation.
 For instance, in a SQL write operation, the `metadata` will show the query executed, database and branch that the query ran on.
-To filter a specific type of operation, users can include the operationType parameter in the query.
+To filter a specific type of operation, you can include the `operationType` parameter in the query.
 Supported operation types are SqlWrite, SqlRead, Import, Merge, and Migrate.
+The operations list is paginated.

 Here's an example of how to list `SqlWrite` operations initiated by user `liuliu` using an [authorization token](authentication.md).